+Date

+Editor

+The Rambam Maimonides Medical Journal

-RE: Submission of the article "Few for Many: The "Medical Services for Immigrants" during the Yishuv Period and in the State of Israel (1944-1953)" to the Rambam Maimonides Medical Journal
+Re: The Few for the Many: The “Immigrant Medical Services (SHAREL)” Organization during the End of the British Mandate and the First Years of Israel (1944-1953)

 Dear Editor,

-• The article was written using a historical method and describes the establishment and development of the medical service for immigrants in the years 1953-1944.
-Its uniqueness is that it documents medical activity for immigrants during two critical periods for the health care system between World War II and the War of Independence and after the establishment of the state during the Great Aliya period.
-The issue is also relevant today in the reality of immigration and refugees living in temporary settings in different parts of the world.
+The attached article, written using the historical method, describes the establishment and development of medical services for Jewish immigrants during the final years of British Mandatory Palestine and the first years of the State of Israel (1944–1953).
+The paper is unique in that it documents medical services provided to Jewish immigrants during two critical periods for the nascent Israeli healthcare system: between the Second World War and Israel’s War of Independence; and then during the mass Jewish immigration that immediately followed the establishment of the State of Israel.
+These issues are also relevant today in the context of contemporary patterns of migration and of refugees living in temporary settings in different parts of the world.

-• The article has not been submitted at the same time to any other journal.
-It is based on research conducted for a doctoral dissertation submitted to Tel Aviv University but was not included in the scope of this research.
-It is presented here for the first time.
+The article is not currently under consideration by any other journal.
+It is based on research I conducted for my doctoral dissertation at Tel Aviv University, but was not included within the final dissertation.
+This research is therefore presented here for the first time.

-• A supplementary study is a chapter written about the establishment of Malban by the Joint and published under the name "Malban in Triangle" in the book of Golander and Barik.

-• The author has no actual or potential conflict of interest and has no funding source.

-• As the sole author, I declare that the article was written by me alone and I am responsible for its content.

-• No tables or photographs were attached to the article and it does not use artificial intelligence (AI).
+I hereby declare as the sole author of the attached article that I have no actual or potential conflict of interest and was self-funded for the purpose of this article.
+The article was written by me alone and I am wholly responsible for its content.
+No tables or photographs have been appended to the article, and it does not use any form of artificial intelligence.

-I hope you find it worthy of publication in your journal.
+I hope you find the article worthy of publication in your esteemed journal.

+Sincerely,

+Dr. Dorit Weiss